- This event has passed.

 10.00 Welcome and introductions

-10.25 Nigel Walter (Ecclesiastical Architects & Surveyors Association – EASA)
+10.25 Nigel Walter (Ecclesiastical Architects & Surveyors Association (EASA) and the Church Buildings Council)

 10.50 John Edwards (Edwards Hart)